 The university Educator Preparation Program encourages its participants and students to discuss their concerns with an appropriate program employee and make every reasonable effort to resolve concerns informally.
 However, participants in the program may submit written complaints at any time.
 Neither the program nor any program employee shall retaliate against participants for raising concerns or for submitting written complaints.
 Written complaints may be submitted using the university complaint system which is linked on the student right to know web page on the university web site.
 Procedures for resolving complaints and for appealing decisions are also provided on that link.
 If any complainant is not satisfied with an outcome, the complainant may file a complaint against the program with the Texas Education Agency.
-The Texas Education Agency complaint process can be found at this link.
-The Texas Education Agency complaint process is also linked on the student right to know web page on the university is also linked on the student right to know web page on the university is also linked on the student right to know web page on the university web site.
+The Texas Education Agency complaint process is also linked on the student right to know web page on the university web site.